AI-SDC/SACRO-ML/user_stories/README.md

    - NB this assumes their classifier outputs probabilities.

 ## User Story 4: User does not use safeXClassifier, or provide dataset object
-### but does provide description of pre-processing,
-### and provides output probabilities for the train and test set they have used (and true classes?)
+### but does provide description of pre-processing, and provides output probabilities for the train and test set they have used
-#### Status: in progress, still to create the TRE script
 - We cannot assume that the TRE has the capability to get the right bits of pre-processing code from their source code.
 - Do we insist on this (would be needed for ‘outside world’)? what if this is commercially sensitive?
 - TRE can in theory run LIRA and worst-case but not attribute inference attacks.